 Be assured by knowing that with this retirement planning tool you will have an overall framework for your plan.

 It will help you to reconcile your desires and aspirations with your resources.
-It is up to you to make it happen, or accept it and live your own successful retirement.
+It is up to you to make it happen and live your own successful retirement.